-Pure is the University’s new research information repository, replacing EHRA (Edge Hill Research Archive) last month.
+Pure is the University’s new research information repository, replacing our previous system EHRA (Edge Hill Research Archive).

 To help, we’ve created a range of initial guides to help you through the process of depositing your research, including complying with the REF requirements: